 3) THE PLANET: The carbon footprint of your diet can be halved by going vegan, in addition to vast amounts of water being saved.

 Being vegan has never been easier, with a wealth of products available in supermarkets, cafes and restaurants.
-Whether it's for the animals, your health or the environment, there's never been a better time to embrace plant power and sustainable living.
+Whether it's for the animals, your health or the environment, there's never been a better time to embrace veganism and sustainable living.

 The pet industry knowingly creates a huge deficit of over-bred, unwanted pet animals in an already over-saturated market.
 Breeders make money while the animals suffer: females endure repeated pregnancies and their offspring are often sold to people unable to care for them.
 Rescue facilities face increasingly desperate times.
 Add to this irresponsible pet owners who allow their companion animals to breed indiscriminately or abandon them when times are hard, and we have a problem reaching epidemic proportions.
 There is a constant supply of animals needing loving, safe homes.
 There is nothing wrong with these animals that a little time and love cannot fix.
 Giving a rescued animal a second chance is one of the most rewarding things you can do.
 If you think you can give a rescued animal a chance, please get in touch with your nearest animal shelter or rescue.